brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 20 bht.md

 2. "Because the Gentiles walk in darkness, therefore they do not distinguish between right and wrong; but those on whom the truth of God shines ought to live in a different manner."
 3. "He whose life differs not from that of unbelievers, has learned nothing of Christ; for the knowledge of Christ cannot be separated from the mortification of the flesh."

+### Philip Schaff:
+1. "But ye, over against the 'Gentiles', whose walk has been described."
+2. "Did not thus learn Christ.
+The tense is historical, at the time of conversion."
+3. "That different way is detailed in Ephesians 4:22-24."

 ### Archibald T. Robertson:
 1. "In sharp contrast to pagan life (ουτως)."
 2. "Second aorist active indicative of μανθανω."